 Still, if you’re serious about photography and want to make some extra income from it, I would point you to modern Mirrorless and DSLR full-frame or APC-S cameras.
 With that said, I can make sell some of my smartphone photos (with success) via Eye-M, which allows you to sell photos captured with a smartphone in their marketplace – also tied to Getty Images.

-Google Pixel 3/XL
+Google Pixel 3/XL – The Best Android Based Camera

-If you plan on using a smartphone for photography, the Google Pixel line is your best bet.
-I’ve owned one since the release of Google Pixel 2 and never looked back.
 The dynamic range this baby spews out is insane.
 It’s got a very smart processing capability that takes a very high contrast scene and does the exposure blending for you, something unheard of even inexpensive DSLRs and Mirrorless cameras.

 Backed by a 12.3 Megapixel sensor with a constant f/1.8 aperture, the photos produced by the phone is nothing short of amazing.
 I take a lot of food pics with the camera dangle what I ate for lunch with my Facebook buddies.
 The detail is so good; you can see the grains of salt.
 Portraits come rendered with extreme details too, much to the chagrin of people who have a zit or a pimple.